braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Derivation of Formal Assumptions from Principles of Background Independence**]

-The four assumptions (A1–A4) do not constitute arbitrary mathematical conveniences.
-Each assumption derives directly from fundamental physical requirements that the theory imposes to ensure background independence, relational uniformity, and the absence of privileged reference frames or labels.
+The four formal assumptions $(A1)$ through $(A4)$ do not constitute arbitrary mathematical conveniences; they are the rigorous encoding of the fundamental physical principles required to establish background independence; relational uniformity; and the absence of privileged reference frames within the quantum vacuum.

-**Assumption (A1)** embodies the principle that physical laws remain local and identical everywhere.
-No hidden global coordinates or labels may influence where or how the rewrite rule applies.
-The dynamics must depend exclusively on the intrinsic relational structure that automorphisms preserve.
+**Assumption $(A1)$ (Locality and Equivariance)** embodies the principle that physical laws remain local and identical everywhere in the universe.
+It asserts that no hidden global coordinates; external clocks; or absolute labels may influence where or how the rewrite rule applies.
+The dynamics must depend exclusively on the intrinsic relational structure that automorphisms preserve; ensuring that if two regions of the graph are topologically identical; the laws of physics act upon them identically.

-**Assumption (A2)** enforces universality: the criteria for "where geometry can emerge" must remain the same at every structurally identical location.
-Any deviation would introduce preferred directions or positions in the vacuum, violating the cosmological principle of homogeneity.
+**Assumption $(A2)$ (Universality of Eligibility)** enforces the Generalized Copernican Principle: the criteria for "where geometry can emerge" must remain the same at every structurally identical location.
+Any deviation would introduce preferred directions or privileged positions in the vacuum; violating the cosmological principle of homogeneity at the foundational level.
+The vacuum must be a perfect isotrope; offering equal potential for creation at every valid site.

-**Assumption (A3)** implements strict determinism at the level of selected site sets.
-No additional randomness or hidden variables may influence acceptance beyond the explicit state and selection.
+**Assumption $(A3)$ (Deterministic Acceptance)** implements strict determinism at the level of the selection mechanism itself.
+While the *outcome* of the universe may be probabilistic due to thermodynamic weighting; the *procedure* for accepting a valid candidate must be purely a function of the state.
+No additional randomness or hidden variables may influence acceptance beyond the explicit state configuration and the thermodynamic selection criteria.

-**Assumption (A4)** guarantees that the physical outcome of simultaneous local modifications remains consistent under symmetry transformations.
-This consistency prevents the emergence of frame-dependent artifacts in the successor state.
+**Assumption $(A4)$ (Joint-Update Equivariance)** guarantees that the physical outcome of simultaneous local modifications remains consistent under symmetry transformations.
+This consistency prevents the emergence of frame-dependent artifacts in the successor state; ensuring that observers who define their coordinates differently but describe the same topological state will agree on the outcome of the evolution.
+It is the discrete precursor to General Covariance.
 :::

 ### 3.3.5 Lemma: Conflict Resolution {#3.3.5}